avojak/foreman/README.md

 ## The simple way to manage your Minecraft server

 Get up-and-running with a Minecraft server in moments.
-Foreman will pull the latest server executable, setup sensible default, and launch a new server for you.
+Foreman will pull the latest server executable, establish sensible default settings, and launch a new server for you.

 Foreman is intended for those who want to run a Minecraft server on their computer without worrying about provisioning a server, and dealing with cloud hosting.